Understanding DIM Weight Pricing

 The 2014 holiday season marked the last Q4 end-of-year sales period that was not directly affected by UPS and FedEx’s new pricing structure known as Dimensional (DIM) Pricing.
 The increasing number of purchases made online coupled with new criteria being evaluated to calculated the cost of shipping products, some companies are learning the hard way that their business models need a reevaluation come Q1 2016.

-So what is DIM Pricing?
-Put plainly, DIM Pricing is a way of calculating the fee associated with shipping a parcel based on that parcel’s size.
+So what is DIM Weight pricing?
+Put plainly, DIM weight pricing is a way of calculating the fee associated with shipping a parcel based on that parcel’s size.

 Why DIM Weight Pricing?